joypixels/emoji-toolkit-ios/USAGE.md

 ## Client Properties

-The following properties are available in the Swift/iOS version of the Emojione library:
+The following properties are available in the Swift/iOS version of the JoyPixels library:

  - `emojiVersion` (string) - Used only to direct CDN path.
 This is a 2-digit version (e.g. '3.1').
 Not recommended for usage below 3.0.0.
  - `emojiSize` (enum) **Default: `32`** - Used only to direct CDN path for non-sprite PNG usage.
 Available options are '32', '64', and '128'.